KDE/digikam-doc/main_window/tags_view.rst

         - **Wipe all Tags from Database only**.

-The Tag Manager window consists of two parts, the Quick Access List to the left and the Tag Tree (or parts of it) to the right.
-On the right sidebar you fold out additionally the properties dialog for the selected tag.
+The **Tag Manager** window consists of three parts, the **Quick Access List** to the left, the **Tags** tree (or parts of it) in the middle and the **Tag Properties** to the right for the selected tag.

 The Quick Access List allows you to display only a certain node (and its sub-nodes) in the tag tree window.
-Select a tag in the tag tree and click **Add to List**.
+Select a tag in the tag tree and clic on **Add to List** button.
 The tag will appear in the Quick Access List.
 If you select it there the tag tree will show only that node which you can still expand to see the sub-nodes.
 Note that the tag tree will also show only a limited number of tags while using the search field.
 It will show only those tags that contain the string in the search field.

 The Tag Properties dialog allows you to change the name of the tag, the icon used in the Tag tree and the shortcut.